ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 \#todo: insert image with different line styles in a single text overlay

 You can apply a shadow or an outer glow effect to all of the text.
-To add emoji, click the emoji face and select from the menu.
+To add emoji, click the 😀 button and select from the menu.

-\#todo: use an actual emoji here?

 The background size and shape is set automatically for you, and adjusts to scale with the size of your text.
 You can change the color and the opacity of the background by clicking the style button after the <samp>Background:</samp> label.
 Click this button again to return to text editing options.